jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

+While it is possible to create format changes that are untrackable by
+JSONPath, it is much less likely because, each nodes only having one,
+unambiguous set of children, the JSON metamodel does not offer the
+format author a selection from equivalent but incompatible alternatives.

-XML also suffers ambiguities regarding whitespace between tags.
-Strictly
+XML also suffers ambiguity regarding whitespace characters between tags.
-this is a part of the document but in practice many engines discard it
+Strictly this is a part of the document but in traversal practice many
-as insignificant.
-For example, in the XML above the `<person>` element
+engines discard it as insignificant.
+For example, in the XML above the
-may be enumerated as the first or second child of `<people>` depending
+`<person>` element may be enumerated as the first or second child of
-on whether the whitespace before it is considered.
+`<people>` depending on whether the whitespace before it is considered.

-While it remains possible to create untrackable format changes in JSON,
-it is much less likely because, each nodes only having one, unambiguous
-child list, the JSON format does not promote the use of equivalent but
-incompatible alternatives.
+Likewise, the text inside `<name>` might be `John` or `\n         John`.

 Xpath is able to express identifiers which often survive refactoring
 because XML represents a tree, hence we can consider relationships